 Prolonged pressure, as from a tight belt, strap of a brassiere elastic band of the socks, watch strap, sitting or standing on a hard surface for a long time or other similar objects may lead to urticarial wheals.
 In such cases, the pressure has to be maintained for several hours and the urticaria occurs only at the area subjected to the pressure and after the pressure has been released.

 This type of urticaria can occur right away, precisely after a pressure stimulus or as a deferred response.

 Firm stroking of the skin with a blunt object results in the triple response of Lewis in almost every normal individual, but some patients develop urticarial wheals even with light stroking of their skin.

-The skin reaction usually becomes evident soon after the scratching, and disappears within 30 minutes.
-Dermographism is a common form of chronic hives.
+The skin reaction usually becomes evident soon after the scratching and disappears within 30 minutes.
+A dermographism is a common form of chronic hives.